GenaroDS/SimpleCRUDApp/README.md

 # SimpleCRUDApp
-A simple Java crud application that connects to MySql through JBDC.
-It has create, read, update or delete functionalities for each User.
-An user consists of an username, password and age.
-The user flow is shown in the collapse text below:
+A simple Java CRUD application that connects to MySQL through JDBC.
+It has create, read, update, or delete functionalities for each user.
+A user consists of a username, password, and age.
+The user flow is shown in the collapsible text below.

 <details>
  <summary><h3>User flow</h3></summary>